 The loose thread drainage, which works with a thin silicone tube, offers the possibility to heal an acute inflammation up to a definitive operation.
 A thread drainage can also be useful if you are not sure about the optimal treatment of the anal fistula due to massive swelling of the tissue.
 In difficult cases, such as chronic inflammatory bowel diseases such as Crohn's disease, thread drainage can also be a permanent solution.
 The fistula does not heal, but adhesion and abscess formation are avoided.

-The fistula is split to allow optimal access to the entire course of the fistula.
-The fistula tract is then completely removed and the severed sphincter muscle portion reconstructed by sutures.
-Experienced surgeons achieve high healing rates of up to 90 percent.
-However, the healing of sutures in an unfavourable area is relied upon.
-The healing process is often protracted and takes months.
-It is not uncommon for seams to come loose prematurely.
-The functional result is usually good.
+The fistula is split to allow optimal access to the entire fistula tract.
+The fistula tract is then completely removed and the severed sphincter portion reconstructed with sutures.
+Experienced surgeons report high healing rates of up to 90 per cent.
+However, this relies on the healing of sutures in an unfavourable area.
+The healing process is often long and drawn out over months.
+It is not uncommon for sutures to come loose again prematurely.
+Nevertheless, the functional result is usually good.

 In difficult cases where large parts of the sphincter muscle are affected, a temporary artificial outlet (anus praeter) is sometimes necessary to improve the chances of healing, which is then closed again after the anal fistula has healed.
 In summary, this option is a stressful therapy procedure due to several interventions, hospital stays and a long healing process.
 If we recommend this therapy modality to you, we will refer you to an appropriately experienced centre, in Munich, for example, to the Department of Anal and Rectal Surgery at the Neuperlach Clinic.